apache/druid/docs/operations/basic-cluster-tuning.md

 #### Segment Cache Size

-Avoid allocating a Historical an excessive amount of segment data.
-As the value of (`free system memory` / total size of all `druid.segmentCache.locations`) increases, a greater proportion of segments can be kept in the [memory-mapped segment cache](../design/historical.md#loading-and-serving-segments-from-cache), allowing for better query performance.
+For better query performance, do not allocate segment data to a Historical in excess of the system free memory.
+When `free system memory` is greater than or equal to `druid.segmentCache.locations`, the more segment data the Historical can be hold in the memory-mapped segment cache.

 Druid uses the `druid.segmentCache.locations` to calculate the total segment data size assigned to a Historical.
 For some rarer use cases, you can override this behavior with `druid.server.maxSize` property.